-Parents or guardians of a student may request that assignments be sent home if a student has been absent from school two or more consecutive days.
+Parents or guardians of a student may request information about assignments if a student has been absent from school two or more consecutive days.
+Students should check their teachers' Canvas pages for their work and class updates.

-LATE ARRIVAL/EARLY DISMISSAL
+ARRIVAL/EARLY DISMISSAL

-All students should report to the attendance office with a parent/guardian or a note from home when entering the building after 7:35 in the morning.
+All students should report to the main office with a parent/guardian or a note from home when entering the building after 7:35 in the morning.
 Consequences will be given on the fourth unexcused tardy to school.

-When a student needs to be dismissed early, a parent/guardian must report to the attendance office and sign the student out.
+When a student needs to be dismissed early, a parent/guardian must report to the main office and sign the student out.
 The student will then be called to the office for dismissal.